 Sightsavers has been working in Tanzania since the 1970s.
-In 2016 we examined almost 180,000 people to check for eye conditions such as cataracts, and supported 11,500 sight-saving operations.
+In 2017 we examined 177,000 people to check for eye conditions such as cataracts, and helped to carry out 9,000 sight-saving operations.

 Located in Eastern Africa, Tanzania has a population of 53.5 million people.
 Many live in poorer or more remote areas and access to healthcare can be difficult.
 All five of the most common neglected tropical diseases are present in the country: trachoma, river blindness, lymphatic filariasis, schistosomiasis (known as ‘snail fever’), and soil-transmitted helminths (aka worms).